Sanix-Darker/sanixdk.xyz/content/index.md

 # HI, AM SANIX.

-Am a Backend engineer and an electronic geek.
+Am a Backend engineer and an electronic geek...

 I like everything related to tech in general and also hacking stuffs, writing about my discoveries in general and finally build everything i have in mind.